mighty-gerbils/gerbil/doc/reference/std/net/repl.md

 uses the primitive Gambit eval.
 This allows the REPL to be embedded in binaries without the requirement to embed the expander's environment.

-If you are debugging during development and thus have expander environemnt, you can load the expander on demand in running executables with:
+If you are debugging during development and thus have the expander environment, you can load the expander on demand in running executables with:
 ```
 REPL> (gerbil-load-expander!)